wandonye/carnd_P3/writeup.md

 ![steering angle distribution](https://github.com/wandonye/carnd_P3/blob/master/steering_distribution.png)

 Obviously the labels are too concentrated around 0.
-This means in order to give a model with low mean squared error on validation data, the model just need to predict more values close to 0.
+This means in order to give a model with low mean squared error on the validation data, the model just needs to predict more values close to 0.

-Then I took left camera and right camera into consideration.
-For left camera, I assigned 0.2 steering to the right, i.e. steering += 0.2.
-For right camera, I assigned 0.2 steering to the left, i.e. steering -= 0.2.
+Then I took the left camera and right camera into consideration.
+For the left camera, I adjusted the steering by 0.2 to the right, i.e. steering += 0.2.
+For right camera, I adjusted the steering by 0.2 to the left, i.e. steering -= 0.2.
 Thus the new distribution of steering angle is like

 ![steering angle distribution with two extra cams](https://github.com/wandonye/carnd_P3/blob/master/steering_distr_3cam.png)